A hand holds a lightbulb filled with coins above financial reports and a calculator.

 Not testing in this way (or at all) has the reverse effect, and there’s far more room for project fragmentation and delay.

-If implementing changes gives quicker user feedback for further improvement, complacency or procrastination on this means more critical system changes, additional requirements, and greater likelihood of misunderstanding hindering projects and updates.
+If implementing changes gives quicker user feedback for further improvement, complacency or procrastination on this means more critical system changes, additional requirements, and a greater likelihood of misunderstanding hindering projects and updates.

 If collecting user feedback is a slow process, this has a knock-on effect on future iterations, and — in turn — deployment velocity.
 Automated testing helps speed up the feedback process because of earlier implementation.